Successful organizations rely on data — whether or not business units realize it.

 Success with technology relies on doing the right things with the tech, not just implementing the newest offerings, according to Herschel.
 But an awareness of what's next prepares the business for necessary adaptations.

-Gartner predicts four technology will help businesses adapt to data changes:
+Gartner predicts four technologies will help businesses adapt to data changes:

 Data fabric automates data integration

 Generative adversarial networks use simulations to identify improvements

 "We need to think about the systems that will not only deliver value today, but also evolve and adapt to continue to deliver value as the world changes around us and these systems have to do it automatically because humans cannot keep up," Herschel said.

 Take the opportunity to extend data's influence